playcanvas/developer.playcanvas.com/content/ru/user-manual/scripting/index.md

 position: 7
 ---

 Scripts are how you make your PlayCanvas application interactive.
-They are written in regular **JavaScript** the same programmng language that is used to program web pages.
+They are written in regular **JavaScript** the same programming language that is used to program web pages.

 You can think of your application as divided into two separate code bases.
 The Engine, which is provided by PlayCanvas, implements general purpose functionality such as graphics rendering, input handling, audio, and the interface to the PlayCanvas tools; and Scripts which are often specific to your application or re-usable chunks that provide useful behaviours.